thebkv/bkv/exodus21.md

 > “then shall she go out free without money.”

 The governing principle is direct: **authority carries responsibility toward the person placed under it**.
-Power cannot simply take benefit and abandon obligation.
+Power brings obligation before God.

 ### v12–17 — Life, Intention, and the Integrity of the Household